 Natural Resource Reports

-A Land Management Plan (LMP) is the tool by which a specific property is managed and maintained.
+- A Land Management Plan (LMP) is the tool by which a specific property is managed and maintained.
 It is the document that outlines the principles and objectives for which a property is protected, and it lays out the specific plans and actions by which those objectives are met.
 Read the full text for developing a LMP here.
-Property specific Land Management Plans are below:
+Land Management Plans for several Town conservation properties are below: